pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/temperature.rst

 irradiance, ambient temperature, and wind speed.
 Each model also takes a set of parameter values that represent how a PV module responds to those inputs.
-Parameter values generally depend on both the PV module technologies, the mounting conditions of the module and on any weather parameters that are not included in the model.
+Parameter values generally depend on both the PV module technologies, the mounting configuration of the module, and on any weather parameters that are not included in the model.

 Another aspect of temperature models is whether they account for